Karol Szymanowski: Early life

-Szymanowski was born into the Korwin-Szymanowski family, members of the wealthy land-owning Polish gentry classin the Mazowsze region of which center is Warszawa(Warsaw).
-After collaption of Kościuszko Uprising(against Russia & Prussia), his great-great grandfather Dominik was expelled to 'Dnieper Ukraine'(Nowadays near Kiev).
-Karol's grandfather Feliks moved to the village of Tymoszówka, then in the Kiev Governorate of the Russian Empire (now Tymoshivka in Cherkasy Oblast, Ukraine).
-Szymanowski family could come back to Warszawa(Warsaw) in the middle of 1920's.
+Karol Szymanowski was born into the Korwin-Szymanowski family who were members of wealthy Polish nobility from the Mazovia region, the capital of which is Warsaw.
+After the fall of Kościuszko Uprising (1794), his great-great grandfather Dominik was exiled from Poland to Dnieper Ukraine.
+Karol's grandfather Feliks later settled in the village of Tymoszówka, which was then in the Kiev Governorate of the Russian Empire and is now Tymoshivka in Cherkasy Oblast of Ukraine.
+His mother came from a Baltic German family that originated in Courland.
 He studied music privately with his father before enrolling at the Gustav Neuhaus Elisavetgrad School of Music in 1892.
 From 1901 until 1905, he attended the State Conservatory in Warsaw, of which he was later director from 1926 until retiring in 1930.
-During that time he met a number of prominent Polish artists such as Artur Rubinstein, Grzegorz Fitelberg, Stanisław Ignacy Witkiewicz and Stefan Żeromski.
-Since musical opportunities in Congress Poland were quite limited, he travelled throughout Europe and North Africa.
+During that time, he met a number of prominent Polish artists such as Arthur Rubinstein, Grzegorz Fitelberg, Stanisław Ignacy Witkiewicz and Stefan Żeromski.
+Since musical opportunities in Congress Poland were quite limited, he traveled throughout Europe and North Africa.